AlbertDTU/Integrated-Energy-Grids-in-the-Nordics/README.md

 DTU Course 46770 – February 2026

-This repository contains coursework for the Integrated Energy Grids project, including assignments 1 & 2.
-The work applies advanced grid modeling techniques using PyPSA to optimize energy systems at national and regional scales.
+This repository contains coursework for the Integrated Energy Grids project, including assignment 1 from Group 5.
+The Python script main contains code for tasks a and c, whereas part_b and part_d script is exclusively for task b and d respectively.

 ## 📋 Project Overview